l4rs3rik/l4rs3rik.github.io/microtonic/README.md

 # Microtonic skins

 This is a set of skins for Sonic Charge Microtonic version 3.3.3.
-They are also available as a package called "Microtonic Skins 2022.11.25" over at https://soniccharge.com/download
+Some are also available as a package called "Microtonic Skins 2022.11.25" over at https://soniccharge.com/download

 ## tonica
 Download: [tonica.zip](tonicA.zip)